Academic Advising Center

 All students at the University of Pittsburgh are required to meet with their academic advisors at least once per semester, but, in SCI, we encourage you to meet with us more often.

-Spring Drop-in Advising Hours
+Summer Drop-in Advising Hours

 Current SCI students should reach out to their assigned advisor regarding their drop-in hours.
+You can find your advisor assignment in your Student Center.

 SCI Undergraduate Peer Advisors